CDCgov/irma-core/docs/TRIMMER.md

 | `--h-right`          | ≥ 1  | Standalone or overrides `--hard-trim` for the right end. |

 ### Example Command

+The following will take the input sequences and remove the first 15 and last 20 bases from each sequence.

 ```bash
 irma-core trimmer input.fastq \